Why the Telegram “one-click IP leak” is not a vulnerability

 The video shows an attacker running a Python coded script receiving connections when a target clicks on a Telegram message entity.
 Let’s cut this down.

-First thing first, we see the victim clicks on the “username mention” subsequently the attackers starts receiving many connection logs and immediately after a screen inviting the user to set a proxy is shown.
+First things first, we see the victim click on the “username mention”; subsequently the attacker starts receiving many connection logs and immediately after a screen inviting the user to set a proxy is shown.
 The issue is demonstrated here: even if the victim doesn’t set the malicious server as proxy, still connection requests are made and therefore the IP address is leaked.

-The message entity looks like an username mention but actually it’s a link presenting itself as a mention, and the link presents the proxy configuration of the server controlled by the attacker.
+The message entity looks like a username mention but it’s actually a link appearing as a mention, and the link is presenting the proxy configuration of the attacker-controlled server.

-Trying with other devices we see that proxy settings can be shared with two separate configuration URLs:
+Trying it with other devices, we notice that proxy settings can be shared with two separate configuration URLs:

-Excluding the first one for obvious reasons, let’s focus on the one of interest.
-By trying to replicate the “exploit” on other devices, the result is unsuccessful.
-We can confine the “vulnerability” to mobile devices, better say it has been proven working on the latest (as per writing time of the present) version for iOS.
+Attempting to replicate the “exploit” on other devices, the result is unsuccessful.
+We can narrow down the “vulnerability” to mobile devices — more precisely, it was proven functional on the latest version (at the time of writing) for iOS.

-Another valid point of the video is that it’s required one click by the user, therefore now the question is: how can we know if the presented “username mention” is actually a mention or simply a masqueraded proxy configuration formatted as the dangerous URL option?
-The answer is simpler than you may be expecting: just holding the tap on the message entity makes Telegram revealing what’s inside without actually “rendering” the features (e.g.: opening the URL or looking up at the username).
+Another valid point of the video is that a click from the user is required.
+So now the question is: how can we know if the presented “username mention” is actually a mention or simply a masqueraded proxy configuration formatted as the dangerous URL option?
+The answer is simpler than you may be expecting: just holding the tap on the message entity makes Telegram reveal what’s inside without actually “rendering” the features (e.g.: opening the URL or looking up the username).

 Post-mortem assessment

 Nowadays it’s very infrequent or rather rare to have a connection with a long-term assigned / static IP being used only by one individual connected to the network.
 Therefore the attacker gets information about the nation and possibly the area where the connection is originating from.
-Specifically when it’s coming from a CGNAT network, the area may result absolutely misleading and therefore this information unreliable (you do check sources and assess their reliability, don’t you!?).
+Specifically when it’s coming from a CGNAT network, the area can be absolutely misleading and therefore this information unreliable (you verify the sources and assess their reliability, right!?).

-Another very common possibility is that your ISP assigns IPs dynamically at every restart of the Wi-Fi Access Point.
-Therefore the correlation between victim and IP is only temporary.
+Another very common possibility is your ISP dynamically assigning IPs at every reboot of the Wi-Fi Access Point.
+Therefore the correlation between the victim and the IP is only temporary.

-It goes without mentioning it that if we have:
+It goes without saying that if we have:

-- the ISP grants us unique and not shared connection
+• the ISP guarantees us a unique and not shared connection

 Key takeaways

-As always, don’t believe everything that you see online without verifying information first.
+As always, don’t believe everything you see online without first verifying the information.

-Secondly, don’t interact with content shared to you from untrusted or unrecognised sources.
-Rather, flag it to somebody digitally literate in order to better understand the severity of the threat.
+Secondly, don’t interact with content shared from untrusted or unrecognised sources.
+Rather report them to someone digitally competent to better understand the severity of the threat.

-Don’t use proxies if not specifically required, use trusted VPN providers instead (e.g.: Proton).
+Don’t use proxies unless specifically needed; use instead trusted VPN providers (e.g.: Proton).